When most people think of Iceland, they think of the Northern Lights. I, Natasha Monteiro, did too.

 The Snæfellsnes Peninsula is often referred to as “Iceland in Miniature” because it perfectly condenses the country’s wildly diverse landscapes into a compact, easily explorable stretch.
 On this day trip, mountains, lava fields, fishing villages, dramatic coastlines, volcanic formations, and glacier views all coexist.
 This makes a Snæfellsnes Peninsula day trip perfect for travelers with limited time.

-Day 8: Relaxing At The Blue Lagoon
+Day 8: Relaxing At The Sky Lagoon

-The Blue Lagoon is a world-famous geothermal spa in southwestern Iceland.
+The Sky Lagoon is a world-famous geothermal spa in southwestern Iceland.
 The waters here are milky-blue and rich with silica.
 Soaking in the warm mineral-rich waters while surrounded by volcanic landscapes honestly felt like the perfect way to end my Iceland trip.

 Also Read: Monkeys, Temples & 4 Years of Waiting: What My Epic 4-Day Hampi Adventure Looked Like

-Food, Drinks & Nightlife Culture In Iceland
+Food & Drinks In Iceland

 One thing that genuinely surprised me about Iceland is how expensive food and drinks are.
-Even by European standards, Iceland is quite expensive.
+Even by European standards, Iceland is quite expensive!

 That said, the quality more than justifies the price.
 Across restaurants, cafés, and even casual eateries, the food was consistently exceptional.
 The ingredients are incredibly fresh, portions are generous, and there’s a strong emphasis on quality produce.
 I was particularly impressed by the organic, grass-fed meat, which was among the best I’ve ever tasted.